Metamorpho: Powers and abilities

 Metamorpho can transmute his body into a wide variety of elemental compounds and form them at will.
-Originally, he was limited to elements that were naturally found in the human body.
-Somehow, this limitation seems to have disappeared.
+Originally, he was limited to elements that were naturally found in the human body, but later overcame this limitation.
 He can stretch, bounce, elongate, and reform himself like rubber or plastic.
 Rex is able to alter the consistencies of these chemical elements and combine them into complex compounds.
 Metamorpho could reshape parts or the whole of his body.
 Rex's body provides him with natural armor, offering damage resistance from blunt and energy attacks.
 He is also a skilled martial artist, archaeologist, and detective.